abhirockzz/kubexpose/README.md

 > Thanks to [Extending Kubernetes: Create Controllers for Core and Custom Resources](https://medium.com/@trstringer/create-kubernetes-controllers-for-core-and-custom-resources-62fc35ad64a3)

+## Pre-requisites

+1. Make sure that the `config` file in `$HOME/.kube/config` points to the Kubernetes cluster against which you want to test this out

+> this could be anything like minikube, K8s on Docker for Mac, GKE, AKS etc.

+2. You have Go installed

 ## Steps

 Clone the repo and change to directory